The Optometry Admission Test (OAT)

 Recent and Forthcoming Updates

-Please download and check Recent and Forthcoming Updates to Examinations and Tests (PDF) often as you prepare for your examination.
+Please download and check Recent and Forthcoming Updates to Licensure Examinations and Admission Tests (PDF) often as you prepare for your examination.

 FAQ-Optometry Admission Test (OAT)